Bill's Bountiful Blog

 Luckily, Mom and Dad linked up again after she graduated from high school.
 They married, before he was pulled away to war for three years and then, as the slogan goes, lived happily ever after.

 Growing up she had me take piano and accordion lessons.
-In fourth grade I started in the school band playing trumpet up through high school.
+In fourth grade I started in the school band playing trumpet up through college.
 Little by little I realize how unattainable my Mom's skills were.

 But it was in fourth grade that my music took a dangerous turn.
 I heard the Beatles on the radio.

-Soon I wanted to play the guitar and, of course, my mother encouraged anything to do with music.
+Soon I wanted to play the bass guitar and, of course, my mother encouraged anything to do with music.
+I wanted to be Paul McCartney.
 Soon thereafter my Mother began to lie with great regularity.

-My Mom attended of course and afterwards took me aside and said, "My goodness, that was absolutely first rate.
+My Mom attended our gig of course and afterwards took me aside and said, "My goodness, that was absolutely first rate.
 I am so proud of you."

 Now this was music my mother probably hated, although she did seem to like most any kind.
 It was certainly far less sophisticated and was undoubtedly played out of tune, with an unsteady beat, and sung by kids with shaky voices.
 It was far too loud.